 - Castle opening times: 9:30am – 5:30pm (ticket office closes at 4:45pm).
 From 1st June to 31st August, opening times are: 9.00am – 1.00pm / 3.00pm -7.00pm.
 From October to February and in July and August, the Castle is closed on Mondays.

 - Tickets: adults 6 euro; seniors (from 65 years old) e children up to 18 years old, 4 euro; free of charge to children younger than six years old and disabled people; Family ticket: one child free of charge for every paying adult.

 - Children activities: guided tours, workshops and other kids activities often take place in the castle.
 You will find the schedule on the website Ferrara Terra e Acqua, event section.

 - Facilities: on the first floor, there is a Cafè open every day, except Mondays.
 The castle can be visited with strollers.
 No changing facilities on site.

 - What to see around: not to be missed, a visit to the Po Delta Park; you could join, for example, a guided tour in the Boscoforte Penisola, to admire flamingos and other beautiful birds.
-Also, Ferrara is named the Bicycles City – therefore, a must is to hire a bike and explore the city centre like a local.
+Also, Ferrara is named to be a Bicycles City.
+It is a must if you are a bike addicted to hire a bike and explore the city centre like a local.
 You can find a list of bike hire addresses here.
 My advice is to call in advance and ask whether they have child seats available.

 For more information about the Estense Castle in Ferrara